MarkNaderKamel/Personal-Engine/replit.md

 3. **CSRF errors**: Clear browser cookies and restart session
 4. **File upload fails**: Check directory permissions (755 for uploads/)
 5. **AI not working**: Verify OPENAI_API_KEY is set in secrets

-## Documentation
-- See README.md for feature overview
-- See INSTALLATION.md for deployment guide
-- Inline code comments for detailed logic

 ## Last Updated
 November 28, 2025